 - Cash flow statement

-96) Explain what is working capital?
+96) What is working capital?

 Working capital is a financial metric that calculates the resources available to the company to finance its day-to-day operations.
 It is typically calculated by deducting current liabilities from current assets.

-97) Explain what is ledger?
+97) What is ledger?

-A ledger can be referred as an accounting book that keeps the record of journal entries in a chronological order to individual accounts.
+A ledger can be referred to as an accounting book that keeps the record of journal entries in chronological order to individual accounts.
 The process of recording this journal entries is known as posting.

-98) Mention the types of ledger?
+98) Mention the types of ledgers

 There are three types of ledger